 They were very traumatic, but they have shaped me.

-You know, life experiences shape us.
+Life experiences shape us.

 You start tampering around this way, and there will always be unintended consequences.

-But beyond the unintended consequences, the idea that that you can uh shield yourself from from bad things that happen to you for the memory of them, uh uh even if it could be done, uh you you you if you met somebody that had this, you would not be meeting a real person.
+But beyond the unintended consequences, the idea that you can shield yourself from bad things that happen to you for the memory of them, even if it could be done.

-You wouldn't be meeting a person whose entire life experiences have uh been factors in shaping that person as you met them at that moment.
+You wouldn't be meeting a person whose entire life experiences have been factors in shaping that person as you met them at that moment.

 John in Boca Raton, Florida.